Biography

 After a year and a half of work, I left Sweden and joined a radical community in Austria.
 I was to stay there for three years.
 Upon leaving the community, I spent the next three years mostly in the United States, acquiring patents for and marketing new German inventions for cleaning oily waste water and other ecologically-oriented technologies.

 After that I took a leading role in the development of a social experiment in Germany, working mainly with various aspects of consciousness research.
-I was the head of a “free university,” organizing visits by internationally acknowledged
+I was the head of a “free university,” organizing visits by internationally acknowledged researchers and innovators from the social, scientific, and spiritual areas.
+I stayed with this project for eleven years.

 In 1989 I co-founded and led a German non-profit organization, which organized aid programs and technological transfer, and carried out a number of small-scale model projects in the areas of ecology, medicine, and city administration in the former Soviet Union.
 We also worked to promote an international project for the protection of the Arctic, which was sponsored by the Association of Cities of Northwest Russia.